turingschool/curriculum/source/topics/cli.markdown

 23 24 25 26 27 28
 {% endterminal %}

-Many command take options and additional parameter.
-For example, if you want to see a particular month in the current year, tell it which one by adding the `-m` flag:
+Many command take options and additional parameters.

+For example, if you want to see a particular month in the current year, tell the Command Line which month by adding the `-m` flag:

 {% terminal %}
 $ cal -m June